-Security Certificates are documents that, due to what human rights groups like CUSJ and ICLMG believe to be a deeply flawed Immigration and Refugee Protection Act, give the Canadian government authority to detain non-Canadians without charge.
-The cases of Hassan Diab and Mohamed Harkat are examples of Canadian citizens whose lives have been ravaged by the government’s stubborn refusal to update the above act, which has metastasized into the Anti-Terrorism Act (Bill C-51, adopted in a rush after the September 11, 2001 attacks in the US) and the Barbaric Cultural Practices Act (Bill S-7, introduced after the Boston Marathon Bombing in April 2013, and passed into law in 2015).
+Security Certificates are documents that, due to what human rights groups like CUSJ and ICLMG believe to be a deeply flawed Immigration and Refugee Protection Act (IRPA), give the Canadian government authority to detain non-Canadians without charge.
+The cases of Hassan Diab and Mohamed Harkat are examples of Canadian citizens whose lives were ravaged by the government’s stubborn refusal to update the above act.

 Security Certificates timeline